Stratford Oaks Golf Club Health & Safety for Players

 Course Signage: Must be observed at all times.
 Ropes and stakes protecting areas of the course must not be removed or crossed over.

 Greens Staff: Please ensure that they are in a safe position before playing your stroke.
-Under no circumstances must a stroke be played towards a machine showing a flashing yellow warning light, which is within hitting range.
+Under no circumstances must a stroke be played towards a machine, which is within hitting range.
 The Greens Staff are regularly working on the course when golf is in progress.
 Please be careful and courteous to them and ensure that they are aware of and have acknowledged your presence prior to playing in their proximity.

 Animal Holes: Stratford Oaks Golf Club endeavour to fill in holes created by animals.
 However it is inevitable that there will be holes made by burrowing animals that can lead to sprained ankles or worse.
 The Club cannot be held liable for any injury so caused and it is your responsibility to be observant and aware of possible danger.
 These holes are particularly prevalent on the 17th Hole fairway by the fairway bunkers where drainage lines are regularly burrowed by animals.